shoes/shoes-deprecated/README.md

   If you have a 'Tight' Shoes, and maybe you'd like to have a Get Out Of Jail card, too?
 There is a way in Federales.
 Run the Shoes Cobbler from the splash screen or 'shoes -c' from the commandline.
 You can tell Shoes where those other Ruby Gems are located.
-Of course you'll to install a Ruby that matches what your Tight Shoes is running (Rubyinstaller for Windows), rvm for Linux and OSX.
-And you'll have to have the compilers and build tools installed (Devkit for Windows - 32 bit version, or Xcode for OSX or whatever your Linux distribution uses to install gcc/make/autoconf.
+You'll have to have the compilers and build tools installed  (Devkit for Windows - 32 bit version, or Xcode for OSX or whatever your Linux distribution uses to install gcc/make/autoconf.

   Perhaps you're thinking, "If I install all that stuff then I could just build Shoes from source!"
-Correct.
-You could.
-Shoe3.2 is a work in progress and Jailbreak is only a 'good idea, and not fully baked'.
+Correct!
+Shoe3.2 is a work in progress and Jailbreak is only a 'good idea', and not fully baked.
 Now that many gems include binary payloads for Windows, you may not need a developers setup.
   Or you might.
-I can't tell what to do after you get out of jail.
+I can't tell you what to do after you get out of jail.

 I highly recommend you run the samples/simple-info.rb script.
 It'll tell you what kind of Shoes 3.2 you have and the gem directories it knows about and